theNewFlesh/hidebound/sphinx/intro.rst

 Overview
 ========

-Hidebound is a local, dockerized ; database, asset framework, asset validation and display service.
-Hidebound is not a competitor to databases like MongoDB, Amazon Web Service's (AWS) S3, PostGres, etc.
+Hidebound is a local, dockerized; database, asset framework, asset validation and display service.
+Hidebound is not a competitor to databases like MongoDB, Amazon Web Service's (AWS) S3, Postgres, etc.
-Hidebound enables developers to ingest arbitrary sets of files and output them as validated assets and metadata for consumption by databases like AWS S3 and MongoDB.
+Hidebound enables developers to ingest arbitrary sets of files and output them as validated assets and metadata for consumption by databases like the aforementioned.

-Hidebound is framework for validating, and extracting metadata data from files and directories according, to user defined specifications.
+Hidebound is framework for validating, and extracting metadata from files and directories according, to user defined specifications.
 Assets are placed into a root directory (typically one reserved for Hidebound projects) and then discovered, validated, extracted, and copied or moved